kyokusa/elementary-rgb/README.md

 ### **Installation:**
 Extract the zip file in the theme directory as admin "/ usr / share / themes /" or create if there is no "~ / .themes /" directory in the home directory.

-Now set the theme with Elementary Tweaks or with this command from Terminal (gsettings set org.gnome.desktop.interface gtk-theme "elementary alpha").
+Now set the theme with Elementary Tweaks or with this command from Terminal (gsettings set org.gnome.desktop.interface gtk-theme "elementary rgb").
 <br>

 ### **Notes:**